jstrait/beats/README.markdown

 * You can use the | character to represent bar lines in a track rhythm.
 This is optional, but often makes longer rhythms easier to read.
 * The "Structure" section of the song header is now called "Flow".
 * A pattern can contain multiple tracks that use the same sound.
 Previously, BEATS would pick one of those tracks as the 'winner', and the other tracks wouldn't be played.
+* Bug fix: A better error message is displayed if a sound file is in an unsupported format (such as MP3), or is not even a sound file.

 Installation